Service Worker Registration Patterns

 });

-The cryptographic validation and payload parsing workflows are standardized in Push API Payload Encryption, which details AES-GCM decryption routines, padding schemes, and browser-specific payload size thresholds.
+The cryptographic validation and payload parsing workflows are standardized in Push API Payload Encryption, which details the aes128gcm record format, padding schemes, and the browser-specific payload size thresholds.
+Engine-specific rendering differences in the resulting notification are covered in Cross-Browser Notification Quirks.

 Versioning, Updates & Lifecycle Control

 Updating registered workers without dropping active push subscriptions is a critical production requirement.
 Browsers queue new worker scripts in a waiting state until all controlled clients are closed or explicitly claimed.
-Aggressive update strategies can terminate ongoing sessions, clear pending notification queues, or orphan subscription endpoints.
+Aggressive update strategies can orphan subscription endpoints.

 event.waitUntil(clients.claim());